What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Decagon’s design centers on autonomous resolution, but it can fall short when customer conversations require a smooth handoff to human agents.
 In some cases, support teams have noted challenges with passing full context during escalations, resulting in customers repeating themselves or agents having to backtrack.
 Delays can also arise from unclear escalation paths or handoff logic.

-This lack of seamless collaboration between AI and humans can frustrate customers — and add drag to the support process.
-In contrast, modern support operations require tight AI-human alignment, where agents are empowered with full context and copilots can step in without losing the thread.
+This lack of seamless collaboration between AI and humans can frustrate customers and add drag to the support process, especially since many, including 71% of Gen Z, believe live calls are quickest for explaining complex issues.
+In contrast, modern support operations require tight AI-human alignment, where agents are empowered with full context and can step in without losing the thread.

 Alternatives to Decagon

-Decagon may be one of the more visible names in AI-powered support, but it isn’t the only — or the most complete — option for modern support teams.
-For organizations that need trustworthy automation and operational depth, Assembled AI agents offer a more flexible, integrated path forward.
+Alternatives to Decagon exist for support teams that need more than standalone automation.
+While Decagon is a visible name in AI-powered support, it isn't the most complete option for organizations managing complex operations.
+For teams that need trustworthy automation with operational depth, Assembled AI agents offer a more flexible, integrated path forward.

 Assembled’s AI agents are built on top of a workforce management foundation, which means they don’t just resolve tickets — they help run your entire support operation more efficiently.
 From omnichannel orchestration to real-time performance analytics, Assembled’s approach fills in the gaps where standalone AI platforms like Decagon fall short.